South Jr. Deb Rules of Play - Instructional Division

 G) Head coaches should recruit a minimum of 3 assistant coaches.
 While in the field 2 coaches should instruct the infielders and one for the outfield.
 While batting 2 coaches to pitch and catch, one on first base line and one in the dugout to help players with bats and helmets and keep them moving along.

 H) Other considerations:

-- If a player has a behavior issue a private conversation should be had with the parent(s).
-In all such case the player agent should be informed/consulted.
+If a player has a behavior issue a private conversation should be had with the parent(s).
+In all such cases the player agent should be informed/consulted.

 Coaches are responsible for the preparation of the field to include lining the field.

 At the end of each practice or game all equipment should be stored in the PINK bins.

 Dugouts should have trash, water bottles, etc removed after each practice or game